data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---

-*Solution*.
-We create a new column using the `{py} np.floor` function.
+*Solution.* We create a new column using the `{py} np.floor` function.
 Then we perform the grouping, select the column we want, and aggregate using the `{py} mean` function:

     pre(python-executable)
       | import pydataset